Heat Wave Continues in Riverside County and Will Last Through the Weekend

-The Coachella Valley, Indio, Palm Springs, Cathedral City, Palm Desert, La Quinta and Borrego Springs will be under an excessive heat warning from noon Tuesday until 8 p.m.
+The Coachella Valley, Indio, Palm Springs, Cathedral City, Palm Desert, La Quinta and Borrego Springs will be under an excessive heat warning until 8 p.m.
 Wednesday.
+Temperatures are expected to reach 119 in the Coachella Valley on Wednesday.

 The NWS warns that extreme heat can increase the potential for heat- related illnesses.